TasneemMansour22/CareMeApp2-master/README.md

 flutter doctor
 ```

-Now To set up and run the **CareMe** app on your system, follow these steps:
+Now, to set up and run the **CareMe** app on your system, follow these steps:

 1. **Clone the Repository**
    ```sh